tramxme/CodePath/iOS/myFlicks/README.md

 * [X] User can pull to refresh the movie list.

-* [X] User can view movie details by tapping on a cell
+* [X] User can view movie details by tapping on a cell (For some reason, you have to press really hard on the cell to view details)

-* [ ] User can select from a tab bar from either "Now Playing" or "Top Rated" movies
+* [X] User can select from a tab bar from either "Now Playing" or "Top Rated" movies

-* [ ] Customize the selection effect of the cell
+* [X] Customize the selection effect of the cell

 **Additional features**: